 The final ritual is the reading of ancient scriptures and this is usually performed after all the Nyepi rituals are finished.
-The Dharma Shanti Rituals mark the end of very sacred and unique week of celebrations, and a highlight on the Balinese calendar.
+The Dharma Shanti Rituals mark the end of a very sacred and unique week of celebrations and a highlight on the Balinese calendar.

 We have spent Nyepi Day in Bali several times and absolutely loved it.
 We can highly recommend you plan your holiday around these festivities and enjoy this quiet and peaceful day in one of Bali’s fine resorts.
-As opposed to the locals, tourists are still able to enjoy their day, but have to do it within the premises of their accommodation.
+As opposed to the locals, tourists are still able to enjoy their day but have to do it within the premises of their accommodation.
 Most hotels and resort cater perfectly to this, with fun activities for children during the day.
-At night all the windows are being blacked-out so that you can still enjoy a nice dinner and perhaps a movie afterwards.
+At night all the windows are being blacked-out so that you can still enjoy a nice dinner and perhaps a movie afterward.
 Don’t forget to sneak out to your hotel’s garden and take a peek at the horizon.
-On a dark night like this you’ve got an amazing view at the moon and the Milky Way.
+On a dark night like this, you’ve got an amazing view of the moon and the Milky Way.

 Are you sold yet?
 Go, and submit your holiday approval form to your boss and contact us for assistance with the arrangement of your own, unique Nyepi experience.